Collage Humour

 The appendices prove very useful to anyone unfamiliar with Bell’s work, but the glossary could’ve been inserted after the introduction rather than as an appendix; even if its content is as absurd as the rest of the book, it nonetheless sheds light on many lingering questions (for example, the whole Chop Salad who is also Slogan Schnauzer who is also Regular Paper situation).
 As an anthology, Raw Sewage Science Fiction works beautifully, showcasing the breadth of Bell’s talents and giving readers a peek inside his rambling mind.mRb

-Billie Gagné-LeBel is a queer freelance writer and content creator who loves to explore questions of identity and mental health, alternative relationships and lifestyles, beauty, and all things pop/geek culture.
-She writes for her own blog and publications such as Grenier aux nouvelles and BE MTL, and does copywriting and social media creation for a range of clients.
+Billie Gagné-LeBel is a queer freelance writer who loves to explore questions of mental health, alternative lifestyles, beauty, and all things pop/geek culture.
+She writes for publications such as Grenier aux nouvelles and Frame Rated, and does social media for clients such as enRoute Magazine.

 Comments